Skip to content

 Founding and Origins

-The Garcia family crisis in August 2039 represents the most thoroughly documented activation of the Squad within the Faultlines universe.
-When Marisa received her Stage IIIc ovarian cancer diagnosis and began brutal chemotherapy, the network mobilized comprehensively: organizing meal trains, housekeeping rotations, fundraisers, supply coordination, and strict germ precaution protocols.
+When Marisa began chemotherapy, the Squad organized meal trains, housekeeping rotations, fundraisers, supply coordination, and strict germ-precaution protocols.
 Jess Ross provided emergency respite care for Mateo Garcia in Baltimore.
-The response demonstrated the Squad's capacity for organized, practical support during catastrophic family crisis.
+The response demonstrated the Squad’s capacity for organized, practical support during a family crisis.

 Mission and Approach